 Help Protect Our Waters

-Your assistance is requested to help protect our waters by reporting Illicit Discharges.
-Blowing leaves and grass onto the street or washing spilled fertilizer into the street degrades water quality in pond and streams and is illegal
+Your assistance is requested to help protect our waters by reporting illicit discharges.
+Some examples are: blowing leaves and grass onto the street or washing spilled fertilizer into the street.
+These actions degrade water quality in ponds and streams and is illegal.

 Examples of Illicit Discharges:

 - Heavy Metals

 - Soap from washing vehicles on the driveway

 Grass, leaves and pet waste washed into lakes, rivers and streams become a major source of phosphorus, and the nutrient that propels algae blooms in the summer.

 Properly dispose of old or unwanted lawn and household chemicals at the Anoka County, "Household Hazardous Waste Facility" which is located at 3230-101st Avenue NE in Blaine.
 This service is free and available to all Anoka County residents.
 Bring your identification to establish proof of residency.